Orctonk/arbetsprov-weknowit/README.md

 ### Troubleshooting
 If starting the app results in a *SocketTimeoutException*, the ports 19000 and 19001 might have to be opened for TCP connections.
 Please refer to the relevant OS guide on how to do this.

-If this does not work the development server might have to bee started in tunneling mode instead.
-To do this, add *--tunnel* to the start command
+If this does not work the development server might have to be put in tunneling mode.
+To do this select tunnel from the web interface and rescan the QR-code